East Asia Summit (EAS)

-The East Asia Summit (EAS) is a meeting of 18 regional leaders for strategic dialogue and cooperation on the key political, security, and economic challenges facing the Indo-Pacific region.
+The East Asia Summit (EAS) is a meeting of 18 regional leaders for strategic dialogue and cooperation on political, security, and economic challenges facing the Indo-Pacific region.

 The EAS comprises the ten member states of the Association of Southeast Asian Nations (ASEAN) – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam – as well as Australia, China, Japan, India, New Zealand, the Republic of Korea, Russia and the United States.

 The EAS membership represents around 54 per cent of the world's population and accounts for 58 per cent of global GDP.
 It includes 8 of Australia's top 10 trading partners.
-In 2017-18, Australia's two-way trade with EAS countries was worth around A$564 billion, 71 per cent of total two-way trade.
+In 2019, Australia's two-way trade with EAS countries was worth around A$645.6 billion, 70 per cent of total two-way trade.

 EAS in Regional Architecture